-The loss of any part of the model aircraft after the starting signal (flag drop or light signal) and before touchdown for landing, disqualifies the model aircraft for that flight and the pilot will receive a zero for that heat with the following exceptions:
+The loss of any part of the model aircraft after the starting signal (flag drop or light signal) and before touchdown for landing, disqualified the model aircraft for that flight and the pilot will receive a zero for that heat with the following exceptions:

-- a.
-If as a result of a collision, any part of the model is lost, the following criteria will be used to determine the pilot's score. - 1.
-The starter of the heat has the authority to disqualify the model aircraft due to safety issues where rule 4.4 applies.
+a.
+If as a result of a collision, any part of the model is lost, the following criteria will be used to determines the pilot's score.

+1. The starter of the heat has the authority to disqualify the model aircraft due to safety issues where rule 4.4 applies.
 In this case the pilot will receive a zero for the heat in which the collision occurred.
-Furthermore, if the midair collision occurs on the last lap prior to the finish line, all models that cannot be safely controlled to landing will receive a zero for the heat. - 2.
-The starter of the heat has the authority to allow the model aircraft to continue participating in the heat after the collision occurred, provided that the models involved in the incident do not present any safety issues.
-In this case the pilot will receive the score earned as a result of the heat in which the collision occurred. - b.
-If any part of the model is lost not as a result of a collision and all dimensional requirements can still be met at the end of the heat, the pilot will receive the score earned as a result of the heat. - c.
-If any part of the model is lost not as a result of a collision resulting in a dimensional requirement no longer being met, the pilot shall receive a zero.
-The pilot will be required to repair the model prior to their next heat, to a condition meeting all dimensional requirements. - d.
-The loss of one wheel and axle is not cause for disqualification.
-If the model has a dural style gear and the gear becomes detached after touching the ground the model is not disqualified. - e.
-If the diameter of the propeller is altered intentionally the pilot will receive a zero.
+Furthermore, if the midair collision occurs on the last lap prior to the finish line, all models that cannot be safely controlled to landing will receive a zero for the heat.
+2. The starter of the heat has the authority to allow the model aircraft to continue participating in the heat after the collision occurred, provided that the models involved in the incident do not present any safety issues.
+In this case the pilot will receive the score earned as a result of the heat in which the collision occurred.

+- A. If any part of the model is lost not a result of a collision and all dimensional requirements can still be met at the end of the heat, the pilot will receive the score earned as a result of the heat. - B. If any part of the model is lost not a s a result of a collision and all dimensional requirements can still be met at the end of the heat, the pilot will receive the score earned as a result of the heat. - C. If any part of the model is lost not as a result of a collision resulting in a dimensional requirement no longer being met, the pilot shall receive a zero.
+The pilot will be required to repair the model prior to their next heat, to a condition meeting all dimensional requirement. - D. The loss of one wheel and axle is not cause for disqualification.
+If the model has a dural style gear and the gear becomes detached after touching the ground the model is not disqualified. - E. If the diameter of the propeller is altered intentionally the pilot will receive a zero.
 However, if the diameter is altered due to contact with the ground after caller has released the plane, the pilot will be allowed to compete in the heat and must replace the propeller prior to the start of their next heat.